 Reopening borders will come in stages, that’s why Japan is giving priority to foreign residents, international talents, and exchange students from select countries.
 International tourists will follow soon.

-Japan might open its borders early 2021, weeks or months before the Tokyo Olympics.
+Japan might open its borders in early 2021, weeks, or months before the Tokyo Olympics.
 If a coronavirus vaccine will be discovered, we can expect Japan to open as soon as it can.